For Your Imaging Technologies

 Q. What size hard drive do I need to store these high resolution images?

-Depending on the size of your practice, a 20GB to 40GB hard drive is sufficient.
+Depending on the size of your practice, a 1TB hard drive should be sufficient.
 We recommend that all of a patient's images be permanently stored on recordable compact discs.
 Each disc would then be stored in the patient folder and the images removed from the hard drive.
-A CD-ROM recordable disc will hold about 300 high resolution images and they cost about $1 each.
+A CD-ROM recordable disc will hold about 300 high resolution images.
 Using this approach, we do not need to compress the images which typically causes loss of image quality.

 Q. Do you have a demo version of the software?